zchee/neovim-wiki/Installing-Neovim.md

 For instructions on how to install the Python modules, see [`:help provider-python`].

-## NixOS
+## Nix

-Neovim can be installed from the [unstable channel](http://nixos.org/nixos/manual/#sec-upgrading) using the following command:
+Neovim can be installed using the following command:

-    nix-env -iA neovim
+    nix-env -i neovim

 For instructions on how to install the Python modules, see [`:help provider-python`].